awilderman/HiC/README.md

 ### Convert format of matrix
-convert_format.sh (writes a slurm script to use HiCExplorer to convert hic-pro files to .h5, .cool or .mcool)
+convert_format.sh (writes a slurm script to use HiCExplorer to convert hic-pro files to .h5, .cool or .mcool) convert_to_Juicer_format.sh (writes a slurm script to convert hic-pro .bwt2pairs.bam to .hic)

 ### Analyze an individual matrix

 ### Compare two or more matrices